Assam: State itself is a market of business, says the Speaker

-Guwahati: Assam Assembly Speaker Biswajit Daimary stated on Saturday that Assam plays a crucial role in the country’s development, as the state itself serves as a major business hub.
+Guwahati: Assam Assembly Speaker Biswajit Daimary on Saturday stated that Assam plays a major role in the development of the country as the state itself is a market of business.

 He was speaking at the North East Business Conclave 2.0 organized by Business Northeast news website in Guwahati.